Forms of RDA Outputs

 - Community Review: The Secretariat opens the Recommendation for review by the RDA community by placing it in the RfC box on the home page.
-As with WG Case Statements and IG Charters, the duration of the community review phase is 4 weeks.
+As with WG Case Statements and IG Charters, the duration of the community review phase is 1 month.
 The underlying question for the community is, "Does this output help further the RDA mission, and is it consistent with the principles of RDA?".
-At the end of the Community Review phase, the Secretariat summarise the responses, and communicate the summary and responses to Council.

-- Council review: Council reviews the adoption report and community responses, and detects the presence or absence of consensus.
-In the case of consensus, Council endorses the outputs as RDA Recommendations.
+- Council review: Council reviews the OA commentary (if any), adoption report, and community responses, and detects the presence or absence of consensus.
+In the case of consensus, Council endorses the Recommendation.

 Development and Distribution of Official RDA Outputs